 Pomona, New York 10970

-Questions will be answered, in writing, to the best of our ability with the information that is available to our department.
-Due to the nature of our work, the RCMEO cannot accommodate such requests via telephone or walk-ins.
+You may call to schedule a telephone appointment or office meeting or submit questions in writing.
+Questions will be answered to the best of our ability with the information that is available to our department.
+Due to the nature of our work, the RCMEO cannot accommodate such requests via unscheduled walk-ins.